confident-ai/deepeval/docs/docs/framework.md

 ![Evaluation Framework](../assets/llm-evaluation-framework.png)

-## Why not use GPT?
+## Why not just use GPT?

 GPT itself is an auto-regressive model that can provide evaluation of the model.
 GPT aims to predict the next best token and can provide a score based on that.
 However, imagine the following situation:

 GPT predicts 0.2.
 It then needs to predict the next number based on the given output.
 GPT then predicts 0.23
 It then needs to predict the next number based on the given output.
 GPT then predicts 0.235

-The task of predicting the next number does not seem to provide a strong enough reason to get this working.
+The task of predicting the next best token or number does not match the original machine-learning task of evaluation and lends itself to falling victim of just using the best distribution of letters/numbers.